When should you stop refactoring Legacy Code?

 null

-I recently experienced such a situation.
-Fortunately, I was mindful enough to apply the great advice I learned from others.
+I have been in this situation before.
+Fortunately, I learned to apply the great advice I got from others.
 It saved me a lot of time.
 I thought it would be a good story to share 🍷

 Have a plan